 A clad window gives you the best of both worlds with a real-wood interior without all the added maintenance of a wood exterior.
 The high-quality vinyl requires virtually no maintenance.
 The exterior frame can be cleaned with a multipurpose cleaner that does not contain harsh chemicals.

-To clean the wood interior frame, you can use a soft cloth or sponge and warm water mixed with a liquid detergent.
+To clean the wood interior frame, use a soft cloth or sponge and warm water mixed with a liquid detergent.

 What are the ProVia Endure windows made of?